 Brazilian Cherry is undoubtedly the most popular exotic wood used in hardwood flooring.
-This is largely due to its durability beautiful color variation.
-Planks can range from strawberry blonde to deep red and brick brown, and as it is not actually a cherry tree, the flooring gets its name from its color range.
+This is largely due to its durability and beautiful variations in color.
+Planks can range from strawberry blonde to deep red, or brick brown.
+Interestingly enough, the Brazilian Cherry is not actually a cherry tree – the flooring gets its name from its range of colors!
 Brazilian Cherry is an incredibly hard wood, making it a great and durable choice for flooring, especially in high-traffic homes with kids or pets, but that also means it is difficult to work with and should be installed by a professional.
 This wood tends to deepen in color with age, adding a rich look to your home.

-Australian Cypress is a great choice for wood flooring due do its adaptability to many different climates and its natural resistance to termites.
-It ranges from cream-colored to honey with a large degree of color variation between planks.
+Australian Cypress is a great choice for wood flooring due to its adaptability to many different climates, along with its natural resistance to termites.
+It ranges from cream-colored to honey, with a large degree of color variation between planks.
 Its color tends to remain steady over the years, without much darkening.
 Australian Cypress holds a lot of resin, especially within its knotted structure, so staining and finishing the wood can be difficult as the oils rise to the surface of the wood.
-It is recommended to go with prefinished cypress flooring to avoid such hassle.
+It is recommended to go with prefinished cypress flooring to avoid this hassle.